oracle/node-oracledb/INSTALL.md

 node select1.js
 ```

-To run a database on OS X, one option is to use VirtualBox,
+To run a database on macOS, one option is to use VirtualBox,
 see
 [The Easiest Way to Install Oracle Database on Mac OS X](https://blogs.oracle.com/opal/entry/the_easiest_way_to_enable).